 - Best practice and innovation from remarketing to increasing your open rates

-- Using conditional content to improve your engagement
+- Using dynamic content to improve your engagement

 - Joining the dots: ensuring your email marketing works with your other media